Akshat-530/Advanced-PC-Optimizer/README.md

-# Advanced PC Optimizer v2.0
+# Advanced PC Optimizer
 **Created by: AKSHAT_530**

 ---

 ## 🚀 Overview

-Welcome to **Advanced PC Optimizer v2.0**, a powerful PowerShell script designed to enhance your Windows PC's performance!
+Welcome to **Advanced PC Optimizer**, a powerful PowerShell script designed to enhance your Windows PC's performance!
 This tool offers a suite of cleanup, maintenance, reporting, and tweaking functions to keep your system running smoothly.
 From clearing temporary files to toggling system settings, this script is your all-in-one solution for PC optimization.

 ---